Runtime entities contain read-only information relating Bizagi’s process and cases internal data.

 •Activity / BA_ActivityInfo

-This table contains the log of all the activities that the case has enabled.
-It is a collection of Activities with its name, resolution date, its type, among others.
-In turn, it contains other collections described below: the statuses that each Activity has gone through, the list of performes of each task, the list of performers of all activities and the reallocation activities (if any).
+This table contains the log of all the BPMN elements that the case has enabled, for example, user tasks, service tasks, events or timers.
+It is a collection of elements with its name, resolution date, its type, among others.
+In turn, it contains other collections described below: the statuses that each BPMN element has gone through, the list of performers of each task, the list of performers of all activities and the reallocation activities (if any).

 •Activity status history / BA_ActivityStatusHistory